decentropy/lnbits-flask/README.md

 You must have Tor running on the flask host.

-You must have pysocks installed, to use Tor connection via socks5 proxy.
+You must have pysocks installed, to support Tor connection via socks5 proxy.

 ## Requirements
 * LNBits wallet